 As previously mentioned, PnP's GUI includes five tabs.
-The first 4 tabs allow users to set the values for the input parameters to be used by the application.
-Once the application has run its calculations using the values inputted by the user, the results of the calculations are presented on the last tab, the Results tab.
+The first 4 tabs allow users to set values for the input parameters to be used by PnP.
+Once PnP has run its calculations using the values inputted by the user, the results of the calculations are presented on the last tab, Results.

 The Results tab displays several graphs, which allows users to check the input deck and displays the suction or discharge production results.
-The calculations are run by clicking the Calculation button located on the program's Toolbar (the button has a calculator icon) or by pressing the F9 shortcut key on the keyboard.
-If no user input errors are encountered by the application, the results are displayed on the Results tab.
-If the application returns an input error message, users will be required to either enter missing data or to modify the data entered in the input box specified in the error message.
+The calculations are run by clicking the Run Project button located on the Toolbar (the button has a calculator icon) or by pressing the F9 shortcut key on the keyboard.
+If no user input errors are encountered by PnP, the results are displayed on the Results tab.
+If PnP returns an input error message, users will be required to either enter missing data or to modify the data entered in the input box specified in the error message.